-Relying on home insurance or your builder’s public liability policy when carrying out renovation work is most definitely NOT a good idea.
+Relying on home insurance or your builder’s Public Liability policy when carrying out renovation work is definitely NOT a good idea.

-The renovation insurance policy covers the property whilst being renovated, even if you aren’t initially living in it.
-In addition, it covers all the new works and materials, right up to completion of the project (additional contents cover may be needed though).
+The Renovation Insurance policy covers the property whilst being renovated, even if you aren’t initially living in it.
+In addition, it covers all the new works and materials, right up to the completion of the project, however, additional contents cover may be needed.

 Renovation Site Insurance is available in a range of different policy durations which can be extended as required.
-Using Site Insurance for a renovation project will provide cover in all the places home insurance does not, including providing cover when the property is unoccupied during and prior to the renovation works.
-Most people do not realise that standard home insurance will not cover you adequately and carries many exclusions which can make it a waste of money.
-Relying on your builders' public liability is a very risky approach and will not cover you unless you can demonstrate that they were negligent.
+Using Site Insurance for a renovation project will provide cover in all the places Home Insurance does not, including providing cover when the property is unoccupied during and prior to the renovation works.
+Most people do not realise that standard Home Insurance will not cover you adequately and carries many exclusions.
+Relying on your builders' Public Liability is a very risky approach and will not cover you unless you can demonstrate that they were negligent.
 Site Insurance is the most practical and efficient way of covering your renovation project.

 Legal Expenses Insurance Cover

-Renovation projects can be complex affairs due to the diversity of trades working on site and the associated variety of risks and exposures that come with that.
+Renovation projects can be complex affairs due to the diversity of trades working on-site and the associated risks and exposures that come with that.
 We have many years knowledge of what goes wrong, what the major issues have been and what causes clients the most stress.
 Not using properly written contracts probably causes more problems and upset than anything else.
 Without a contract, you cannot prove the terms of engagement with professionals, contractors or suppliers.

-We back this up with the addition of legal expense cover, which is provided as standard with all of our Site Insurance policies (excluding developers insurance).
+We back this up with the addition of Legal Expenses Cover, which is provided as standard with all of our Site Insurance policies (excluding Developers Insurance).

 If a dispute arises, the legal team will provide you with essential legal advice to enable you to pursue a contractual dispute claim where there is a good prospect of success (terms and conditions apply).

-By correctly using our contract templates you will have the necessary proof of the basis of the contract and hopefully enable a swift conclusion to any dispute.
+By correctly using our contract templates you will have the necessary proof of the basis of the contract and hopefully enable a swift conclusion of any dispute.

 Perhaps Your Contractor Is Insured?